wyattgill9/nx/README.md

 ---

 ### Getting Started
-1. Browse through the configurations in their respective directories:
-2. Take whatever you want!
+- Browse configs and take what you need!